s1eve-mcdichae1/RetroPie-Extra/README.md

 Most of the scripts do work as is.

-**THIS WILL ONLY WORK ON CURRENT RETROPIE/BUSTER 10**
+**THIS WILL ONLY WORK ON CURRENT RETROPIE/BUSTER 10** **Untill RetroPie has a Image for bookworm/bullseye Im not messing with getting anything running on those.
+DONT ASK** **Same thing for the Pi5**

 **I DONT HAVE A X86, SO I DIDNT TEST THOSE SCRIPTS, YOUR ARE ON YOUR OWN**